 Jackson Hole Public Art developed a new mission, vision and policies to promote health and healing through the Hospital’s art collection based on national standards and evidenced based criteria.
 The resulting Health and Healing programs support excellence in the collection, provide education about the artwork, and promote community engagement in ways that benefit patients, visitors and the staff.

 The arts are integral to improved health and well-being.
-As part of the Art & Healing Program, St. John’s Office of Patient Experience and St. John’s Hospital Foundation maintain a permanent collection, on display in St. John’s Medical Center.
+As part of the Art & Healing Program, St. John’s Office of Patient Experience and St. John’s Health Foundation maintain a permanent collection, on display in St. John’s Medical Center.
 A selected group of these artworks is available to view in our online gallery.

 Employing a range of techniques and motifs, Adam’s work reflects a lifelong engagement with Nature.
 The Pond Series is a new acquisition to the St. John’s Art & Healing Program thanks to a generous gift from Agnes Bourne.